-This page is dedicated to Michael's passion, Football (or Soccer to some people), which is like a religion to him having been born in Madrid, Spain, and it cronicles the clubs recent successes.
+This page is dedicated to Michael's passion, Football (or Soccer to some people), which is like a religion to him having been born in Madrid, Spain, and, more specific, Real Madrid.
+It cronicles the club's recent successes.
 Michael is a 3rd generation Real Madrid supporter; as he's said many times, if you cut him he bleeds white.

 The club was founded on 6 March 1902 as Madrid Football Club, the club has traditionally worn a white home kit since inception.
 The word "Real" is Spanish for Royal and was bestowed to the club by King Alfonso XIII in 1920 together with the royal crown in the emblem.